In the future, everyone who doesn't agree to a mandatory implant is an enemy of the state.

 Redshank Lirette knew the meaning of the orbs.
 He had seen the routers of the Wireheads many times.
 It would not be long before the transport descended.
 Jackson Square looked to be a likely landing zone, so Redshank skipped gingerly around the black ice on the cobblestones and entered the black-gated plaza to work his deadly magic.

-An hour passed, then two, and in that time Redshank only moved to once in a while bring a flask of whiskey to his chapped lips.
+An hour passed, then two, and in that time Redshank only moved once in a while to bring a flask of whiskey to his chapped lips.
 His eyes were continually fixed on the overcast night sky.
 Moonlight was still trickling through the clouds.
 When the light was obscured, he would know that the transport was coming.

 Sleep beckoned but he fought it off.
 Where were they?
 What was the delay?
-With less than an hour left before daybreak, Redshank began to think that something had gone wrong.
+With less than an hour left before daybreak, Redshank began to think something had gone wrong.
 Perhaps he had been discovered.
 But in that case, why didn’t they simply destroy him with an airstrike?

 The exit hatch of the transport fell open with a whoosh of pressurized air, and the orbs that floated along Chartres Street became brighter and crackled more loudly.
 Redshank had a quick decision to make.
 If he abandoned the mission and fled on foot, he risked leading the enemy back to the other rebels.
-He had no doubt that the Wireheads would quickly find his explosives.
-He had been careful not to leave any of his DNA on the firing line or the blasting machine, but even so, the Wireheads had methods of tracking that put a seasoned guerilla like Redshank to shame.
+He had no doubt the Wireheads would quickly find his explosives.
+He had been careful not to leave any of his DNA on the firing line or the blasting machine, but even so, Wireheads had methods of tracking that put a seasoned guerilla like Redshank to shame.
 And if he followed through with the plan, he might take out some Wireheads – but a whole transport full of others would be waiting just beyond the fireball’s reach.
 It meant almost certain death.

 He turned the options over in his mind as the first of the Wireheads emerged from the hatch and tromped down an unfolding gangplank.
 They were soldiers, armored and helmeted all in blue – the vanguard, securing the area.

 Rifles up, tactical flashlights on, the soldiers swept across the Square.
 Redshank’s heart pounded in his chest.
 He watched one of them stop at the statue.
 The blue helmet dipped in consideration.
 A blue boot kicked at some rubble, sending it scattering.
-The Wirehead stared right at Redshank’s firing line – then looked past it, and shone his flashlight at the charred husk of St. Louis Cathedral next door.
+The Wirehead stared right at Redshank’s firing line – then looked past it, and shone his flashlight at the husk of St. Louis Cathedral next door.